-According to Tej Kohli a major barrier to the wide-scale adoption of plastic recycling is in the sorting of plastics into those which are viable (or not) for recycling depending on their odour.
+According to Tej Kohli a major barrier to the wide-scale adoption of plastic recycling is in the sorting of plastics into those which are viable (or not) for recycling, depending on their odour.
 Currently, human noses are relied on by recycling sorting centres to make these decisions, which is hugely imprecise and therefore inefficient.
-Kohli says that transforming this system could prevent over one billion tons of plastic from entering the environment each year, with an equivalent greenhouse gas reduction of 1.6 GtCO2e.
+Kohli says that transforming this system using olfactory sensors, AI and robotics could prevent over one billion tons of plastic from entering the environment each year, with an equivalent greenhouse gas reduction of 1.6 GtCO2e.

 According to National Geographic, less than 10% of plastic gets recycled.
-But with the Aromyx technology eventually installed in plastics recycling sorting centres all around the world, and robots making decisions instead of humans, the pilot study suggests that plastics recycling rates could be enhanced to be equivalent to those for paper (64%) and cardboard (70%).
+But with the Aromyx technology eventually installed in plastics recycling sorting centres all around the world, and AI making decisions and robots sorting plastics instead of humans, the pilot study suggests that by using the Aromyx technology, plastics recycling rates could be enhanced to be equivalent to those for paper (64%) and cardboard (70%).
 "That would be a big achievement" says Kohli.

 Kohli also notes the potential humanitarian applications for Aromyx.
 "In poor and remote rural areas, and in areas of humanitarian crisis such as refugee camps, food supply chains can be long and unreliable, with many foods spoiled before arriving at the final recipient.
 Given limited local medical resources, disease and illnesses derived from ‘bad’ food can be pervasive and devastating.
 So imagine the impact if we could use olfactory sensor technology to solve this problem".